Brown-County-FIRST-Robotics/1716-2024-robot/docs/command_based.md

 - A **trigger** is an input that interacts with the command scheduler to control when commands are scheduled and descheduled
     - The most common type of trigger is a button input
         - These can be formed by declaring a `CommandXboxController` and calling a button method (`a()`, `b()`, `y()`) to declare which input to use, then a binding (`OnTrue()`, `WhileTrue()`) to declare what logic to use
-        - Ex: `myCommandXboxController.a().onTrue([CommandPtrToBind]))`
+        - Ex: `myCommandXboxController.a().onTrue(new CommandToBind())`
     - Commands are generally bound to triggers in the `configureButtonBindings()` method of `RobotContainer`
-    - Alternatively, you can make [arbitrary triggers](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#arbitrary-triggers), which, rather than being a button input, take a boolean lambda that you provide
+    - Alternatively, you can make [arbitrary triggers](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#arbitrary-triggers), which, rather than being a button input, take a boolean [lambda](#live-updating-of-input-using-lambdas) that you provide
         - Example: `new Trigger(() -> { return controller.getA(); });`
     - There are different [bindings](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#trigger-bindings) available, which allow for different logical connections between triggers and commands
         - First, you make a trigger (such as a button), then call a binding on it and pass in a new instance of your command